IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

 ### Access Cloud Pak for Watson AIOps

-If all pods are running for Cloud Pak for Watson AIOps, you can login to Cloud Pak for Watson AIOps UI as follows:
+If all pods for Cloud Pak for Watson AIOps are up and running, you can login to Cloud Pak for Watson AIOps UI as follows:

-- Login to OCP UI, click the `Red Hat Applications icon` on top right.
+- Login to OCP UI, click the `Red Hat Applications` icon on top right.

 ![w](images/ocp-hub.png)

-- Click the link for the `Cloud Pak for Administration`.
-Log in via `OpenShift authentication`.
+- Click the link `Cloud Pak for Administration` and log in via `OpenShift authentication`.

 ![w](images/cpk-hub.png)

-- Login to `Cloud Pak for Administration` and click the top right, select `IBM Automation (cp4waiops)`.
+- Login to `Cloud Pak for Administration` and click the drop down menu on top right, then select `IBM Automation (cp4waiops)`.

 ![w](images/cpk-hub-ui.png)

-- Log in via `OpenShift authentication` to Cloud Pak for Watson AIOps UI.
+- Login via `OpenShift authentication` to Cloud Pak for Watson AIOps UI.

 ![w](images/cp4waiops.png)